 Do not use color alone to convey information in charts and graphs.

 Provide textual information to describe the content of charts and graphs.

-You can insert a static text field to describe the charts and graphs, but also consider displaying the underlying table information of the chart or graph in a grid format in Accessible Layout mode.
-This method ensures that users in Accessible Layout mode get the same information that the chart or graphic image conveys.
+You can insert a static text field to describe the charts and graphs, but also consider displaying the underlying table information of the chart or graph in a grid format when the Accessibility Layout option is set to Screen Reader On.
+This method ensures that users in Screen Reader On mode get the same information that the chart or graphic image conveys.